-- JPG (pronounced jay-peg): Typically used for photographs and images with many colors and textures, the JPG format allows for high quality images with reasonable file sizes.
+JPG (pronounced jay-peg): Typically used for photographs and images with many colors and textures, the JPG format allows for high quality images with reasonable file sizes.
 They are compressible to very small file sizes, however JPGs use “lossy” compression, which means a certain amount of file quality will be lost that won’t be recoverable.
 For that reason, it’s important to pay close attention to file quality by looking out for blurry or pixelated images when compressing your JPG for the web.
-The following images are both JPG’s, but the photograph is smaller in size.
-The photograph is ideal for the JPG format because of its many complex colors, but the illustration has only one color and saving it as a JPG is unnecessary.
+Photographs is ideal for the JPG format because of their many complex colors.

-- PNG (pronounced ping): The PNG format is used mostly for images that contain text or illustrations without gradients or textures.
+PNG (pronounced ping): The PNG format is used mostly for images that contain text or illustrations without gradients or textures.
 This format was designed for transferring images on the Internet and also supports transparent backgrounds, something the JPG format is not capable of.
 PNG also utilizes lossless compression, meaning that data is not lost when the file is compressed.
-Both of the following images are PNG’s, however the one-color illustration is significantly smaller in size.
 Unless transparency is needed, saving photographs as PNG is not recommended and will create a file that is unnecessarily large.

 Images should be small when used on the web.
 Anything too large will bog down a page and increase loading times – which also increases the likelihood of lost visitors.
-When used on the web, your image file size should be as small as possible – but definitely keep it under 1 MB.
-Ideally, only large background images should be even close to 1 MB.
-Don’t forget about file quality when reducing your file size, however!
+When used on the web, your image file size should be as small as possible.
+Try to keep images under 100kb if possible, but definitely under 1mb.
+Don’t forget about file quality when reducing your file size.
 Look for the happy medium between small files and image clarity.
-Choosing the proper image format will also affect your file size – for example if your image is a photograph and you do not require transparency, then a JPG will provide you with the smallest file size without sacrificing clarity.
+Choosing the proper image format will also affect your file size.
+For example, if your image is a photograph and you do not require transparency, then a JPG will provide you with the smallest file size without sacrificing clarity.

 Related to your image’s file size is its resolution.
 Image resolution is the density of an image, often discussed as DPI or PPI (dots per inch or pixels per inch) – depending on whether that image is meant for print or the web.
 The standard for images on the web is widely accepted to be 72 PPI, though what’s really important are the dimensions of the image.
 It’s considered smart to upload images at the actual pixel dimensions needed, rather than scale the image down in the browser using the “height” and “width” attributes.
 Scaling down in the browser using those attributes will force your page to download a file size larger than it needs, slowing down your page.

 Be sure to use descriptive and relevant file names when creating your images.
 File names that include keywords related to the image or your website will not only make it easier for you to identify when looking at your source code, but will also make them noticeable to search engines.
 Alt text should also be optimized with relevant keywords, but kept relatively short.
-Alt text originally was designed to show a description of the image if the image can not be shown on screen, however it also adds context for search engines analyzing the image.
+Alt text originally was designed to show a description of the image if the image can not be shown on screen, however it also adds context for search engines analyzing the image to add SEO value.